elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

     );

 ## Raw strings
-Although not preffered by me personally many folks like to build their own json strings and just pass that along.
+Although not preferred by me personally, many folks like to build their own JSON strings and just pass that along.

     .QueryRaw("\"match_all\" : { }")
     .FilterRaw("\"match_all\" : { }")

-Nest does not modify this in anyway and just writes this straight into the json output.
+Nest does not modify this in anyway and just writes this straight into the JSON output.

 ## Query DSL
-The preffered way to write queries since it gives you alot of cool feautures.
+The preferred way to write queries, since it gives you alot of cool features.

 ### Lambda expressions
     .Query(q=>q
         .Term(p=>p.Name, "NEST")
     )

-Here you'll see we can use expressions to adres properties in a type safe matter.
-This also works for `IEnumerable` types i.e
+Here you'll see we can use expressions to address properties in a type safe matter.
+This also works for `IEnumerable` types e.g.

     .Query(q=>q
         .Term(p=>p.Followers.First().FirstName, "NEST")
     )

-Because these property lookups are expressions you dont have to do any null checks.
+Because these property lookups are expressions you don't have to do any null checks.
 The previous would expand to the `followers.firstName` property name.

-Of course if you need to pass the property name as string Nest will allow you to do so.
+Of course if you need to pass the property name as string NEST will allow you to do so.

     .Query(q=>q
         .Term("followers.firstName", "martijn")